Hamilton Principle for Chiral Anomalies in Hydrodynamics: Equations of motion

 \subsection{Direct derivation of equations of motion in the form of conservation laws}

 \la{B}

 Although it may not be obvious, the equations \eq{5.7} are equivalent to Eq.\eq{39}.
 A direct check requires a good deal of uninspiring algebra.
-More instructive is to obtain \eq{39} directly from the Hamilton principle \eq{5.61}.
+More instructive is to obtain the equations of motion \eq{39} directly from the Hamilton principle \eq{5.61}. { This will be a prove that the action has the form \eq{6} and is consistent with the (\ref{341},\ref{3.2}) despite of apparent sign difference of the axial coupling.